Ahmed-Elgohary1/Ze-partner/README.md

 average complexity is O(log N) in the case of randomly distributed points, worst case complexity is O(kN^(1-1/k)).
 3D-tree implementation is a good algorithm as far as the time complexity is concerned, although for bigger accuracy at calculating the surface distance of points in the Earth “sphere” [Great-circle_distance](https://en.wikipedia.org/wiki/Great-circle_distance) algorithms can also be used.

+Springboot is chosen as the application framework because it provides a lightweight implementation of the strong Spring ecosystem with many modules/projects that are easy to “wire” together.
+In this project many such modules have been utilised, like
+a) “Spring Web services”, a very efficient product for contract-first Restful service development. b)“Spring Test” , a support module for unit testing(with Junit5) and integration testing.
+c) “Spring JPA” , providing specifications that facilitates object-relational mapping to manage relational data.